sigstore/sigstore-website/content/community.md

 ---
 title: Community
 date: 2021-07-09T15:26:36.522Z
-description: We’re a working partnership aligned by the values of open source and safer software.
-We continue to develop Sigstore to make sure it’s for everyone.
+description: ""
 sections:
   - ctaStyle: transparentCta
     showSupportedBy: false
-    text: We’re a working partnership aligned by the values of open source and safer software.
-We continue to develop Sigstore to make sure it’s for everyone.
+    text: As a community, we believe in the values of open source software and seek to secure software supply chains.
+We've built Sigstore to be an easy-to-adopt, easy-to-use software signing solution.
+Secure software benefits everyone.
     header: Driven forward by community
     showStatsBanner: false
     bgColour: bg-orange-medium